 c) how everyone can help with education/environment projects for both adults and the younger generation and

 d) original underwater film clips from around the world

-If you have an organisation which is looking for a professional speaker on the subject of ‘Oceans’ then please contact me.
+If you belong to an organisation which is looking for a professional speaker on the subject of ‘Oceans’ then please contact me.
 (See the contact page).

-If you wish to join in with any zoom meeting below – just contact me and I can arrange for you to visit the organisation and hear me speak!
+If you wish to join in with the zoom meeting below – just contact me and I can arrange for you to visit the organisation and hear me speak!

-Next talk: Wednesday 12 August 12.30 pm BST – Rotary Club of Sidcup
+Next zoom talk: Monday 28th September at 12.30pm BST – Rotary Club of Twickenham